radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/PortfolioDApp/COLLABORATIVE.md

 - portfolio_value() -> Calculate the value of the other vaults (getting the token current price from the tradingapp component)
 - portfolio_total_value() -> Calculate the total value of the portfolio (main vault + other vaults + lnd vault)

-//TODO
-The following methods should update the main map containing the info about all the operations:
-- buy       -> should insert in the map the new operation with operation_id, amount, date_opened
-- sell      -> should update in the map the closed operation with date_closed
-- lend      -> should insert in the map the new operation with operation_id, amount, date_opened
-- take_back -> should update in the map the closed operation with date_closed
+The following methods are for the portfolio admin manager and are protected by access rules:
+- sell                  -> The admin can close any opened position
-- close_operation -> should find all the opening and close everything
+- close_all_positions   -> The admin can close all the opened position with a single request
-- close_someone_else_operation ->

-//TODO
-The data about the operation contains the following:
-- operation_id: id created random
-- amount: size of the operation
-- date_opened: epoch when it has been opened
-- date_closed: epoch when it has been closed
-- current_standing: actual result (profitable/losing position)
-- number_of_request_for_autoclosing: number or request needed for the operation to be closed even if creator does not agree
-- [current_requestor_for_closing]: account requesting its closing
+- reset_positions       -> The admin can reset the list of positions

 # Portfolio dApp